Table of Contents

 This webpage is designed to assist residents of Idaho in better understanding the costs associated with home care, adult day care, and assisted living.
 It also investigates the payment options and financial assistance programs available from the state.
 Outlined here is inclusive of what is available from Idaho, but not inclusive of what may be available at a national level.
 To find assistance that best meets your needs, it is important that you also look for assistance at a national level.
 To do so, please use our Resource Locator Tool.

-In 2017, the statewide assisted living costs for Idaho residents ranged from $1,850 / month to $5,500 / month, and averaged $3,250 / month.
+In 2018, the statewide assisted living costs for Idaho residents ranged from $1,870 / month to $5,520 / month, and averaged $3,270 / month.
 Little fluctuation was seen between geographic locations in the state.
-However, in the areas of Idaho Falls and Boise, the monthly cost of assisting living is slightly under the state average at approximately $3,100.
-The most costly area of Idaho for assisted living is Lewiston, where the average monthly cost is $4,300.
-Nursing home care can add as much as $2,550 to the monthly cost of assisted living.
-While Memory / Alzheimer's care in assisted living adds approximately $1,500 / month.
+However, in the areas of Idaho Falls and Boise, the monthly cost of assisting living is slightly under the state average at approximately $3,120.
+The most costly area of Idaho for assisted living is Lewiston, where the average monthly cost is $4,320.
+Nursing home care can add as much as $2,570 to the monthly cost of assisted living, while Memory / Alzheimer's care in assisted living adds approximately $1,520 / month.

-1) HCBS Aged & Disabled Medicaid Waiver – This waiver pays for services and other support mechanisms to prevent nursing home placement.
+1) HCBS Aged & Disabled Medicaid Waiver – This waiver pays for services and other support mechanisms in one’s home, an adult foster care home, or assisted living to prevent nursing home placement.
 Benefits of this program may include adult day care, homemaker services, respite care, home modifications, and many others.
 More information about benefits and restrictions can be found by clicking the above link.

 The state of Idaho requires that in order to qualify for Medicaid as an elderly person, one must be a resident at least 65 years of age, (or if under 65, disabled).
-As of 2017, the income limits are set at $788 / month if one is disabled.
-Otherwise, the monthly income limit is $2,205 for individuals (or $2,225 with a $20 disregard) and $4,410 for married couples over 65.
-There is also a $2,000 asset limit for individuals or $3,000 for couples.
-Some items are considered exempt, such as the primary home in which the individual resides and a single vehicle.
-Persons over these limits may still qualify through working with a Medicaid planner.
+As of 2018, the income limit is set at $789 / month if one is categorically aged, blind or disabled.
+To be eligible for a Medicaid Wavier, the monthly income limit is $2,250 for individuals (or $2,270 with a $20 disregard) and $4,500 (or $4,520 with a $20 disregard) for married couples over 65.
+For those that are categorically aged, blind or disabled, there is also a $2,000 asset limit for individuals and a $3,000 limit for couples.
+(Couples applying for a Medicaid Waiver are entitled to $2,000 / each in assets).
+However, some items are considered exempt, such as the primary home (valued up to $858,000) in which the individual resides, household furnishings, personal belongings, and a single vehicle.
+Medicaid eligibility can be complicated, particularly if one is over the income and /or asset limits.
+Persons over these limits may still qualify for Medicaid, but it is strongly suggested one work with a Medicaid planner.

 The state of Idaho offers two non-Medicaid assistance programs, both with the objective of keeping disabled and elderly residents of Idaho from having to leave their homes and to move to more costly, residential nursing homes.
 Click on the programs below to get more information on specific benefits and eligibility guidelines.